Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.11. `unFollowCoach`

-This method allows a logged-in user to unfollow a coach.
+This method allows a logged-in userNode to unfollow a coach.
 It's functionally similar to `followCoach`, but removes the follow relationship.

 ```java
 @DeleteMapping("/unFollowCoach")